 Cultural relativism may need a dusted-off version, such as that pondered in Michael F. Brown’s Cultural Relativism 2.0 (2008), but it does not seem so different from at least some versions of cosmopolitanism.

 That said, cultural relativism certainly has lots of problems.
 It relies too much on the baggage of culture terminology, and just like the world has been saturated by culture terminology, we are also saturated with a naive cultural relativism.
 Most students who willingly enroll in an anthropology course really do want to be cultural relativists, and it no longer causes “acute discomfort.”
 Lila Abu-Lughod puts it best:

 Cultural relativism is certainly an improvement on ethnocentrism and the racism, cultural imperialism, and imperiousness that underlie it; the problem is that it is too late not to interfere.
 The forms of lives we find around the world are already products of long histories of interactions.
-(2002:786-787, in Do Muslim Women Really Need Saving?)
+(Do Muslim Women Really Need Saving?, 2002:786-787)

 If cosmopolitanism is really the term that will help people understand the long histories of interactions, I’m all for it.
 But I’m skeptical, since it seems like proliferating jargon, a point reader LT Rose recently made.
 Proliferating jargon is indeed a danger: a better strategy is to accurately describe learned and patterned behavior in a way to highlight human possibility and creativity, but without sealing people into boxes of “us” and “them.”

 To cite: Antrosio, Jason.
 2011.
 “Cosmo and Cosmopolitanism.”
 Living Anthropologically website, https://livinganthropologically.com/cosmo-and-cosmopolitanism/.
 First posted 28 February 2011.
 Revised 31 August 2017.